-All costs, whether supported by NEH funds or required cost sharing contributions (if applicable), must be reasonable, necessary to accomplish project objectives, allowable in terms of 2 CFR 200 Subpart E - Cost Principles, auditable, and incurred during the period of performance.
+All costs must be reasonable, necessary to accomplish project objectives, allowable in terms of 2 CFR 200 Subpart E - Cost Principles, auditable, and incurred during the period of performance.
 Costs are subject to audit, record retention, and other requirements set forth in 2 CFR 200 Subpart F - Audit Requirements.

 You should include only your own employees under A. Senior/Key Person and B. Other Personnel.
 Include team members in leadership roles in the project under A. Senior/Key Person.
 Include other team members under B. Other Personnel.
-Include costs for non-employees under F3.
+Include costs for nonemployees under F3.
 Consultant Services or F5.
 Subawards/Consortium/Contractual Costs, as appropriate.